lubang/example-todolist-kotlin/README.md

 # Example Todolist Kotlin
+## Introduction

+Example Todolist Kotlin(ETK) is a toolist web service example with Kotlin and Ktor based REST API.
+Web UI is based on Vue.

+**Techstack**
+- Frontend: Kotlin, Ktor, HikariCP, Guice, H2, Junit4, Mockito
+- Backend: Vue, Vuex, Vuetify, Typscript, Axios, Moment.js

+This project show how to design and develop an web service with Ktor and SPA.
+REST API and the repository is designed with DIP(Dependency Inversion Principle).
+Vue and Vuex with Vuetify in Typscript.
+Check commit history!

+**Contact to me anytime**

+This project is in Korean.
+But you can ask about this project if you have a question.
+Leave an issue or mail to me ([@lubang](https://github.com/lubang)).
+Thanks.

+---

 Example-todolist-kotlin(이하 ETK)은 Todolist 예제로 Kotlin과 Ktor 기반의 REST API 서버입니다.
 Web UI는 Vue, Vuex를 이용하여 구현하였습니다.

 ![ScreenShot](./doc/ScreenShot.png)